vaibhavtiwari-va/cuberto-animated-clone/README.md

-# 🌐 Cuberto-Inspired Digital Agency Landing Page
+# 🌐 Inspired Digital Agency Landing Page

 This is a visually striking, responsive landing page inspired by Cuberto — a renowned digital design agency.
 The project showcases modern web design techniques including magnetic button effects, video hover interactions, scroll-triggered animations, and image effects powered by SheryJS and GSAP.